 ACL reconstruction surgery is the most commonly performed ACL procedure, totaling roughly 100,000 per year in the United States.
 Patients who tore their anterior cruciate ligament utilized surgical intervention 76.6% of the time.
-This surgery can be completed using a number of graft choices such as autografts (the patient’s own tissue) as well as allografts (tissue from a donor).
+This surgery can be completed using several graft choices such as autografts (the patient’s tissue) as well as allografts (tissue from a donor).

 The ACL reconstruction statistics show that the most commonly used graft for ACL surgery is the autograft, although some literature shows allografts and autografts are more similar than previously thought, and other studies show that autografts or patellar tendon grafts are the most reliable.

 Due to these conflicting research conclusions, additional research is required for conclusive ACL reconstruction outcomes statistics.